Executor

 Walks the AST and runs each node: simple commands, pipelines, logical operators, subshells, blocks, and background jobs.

-defines the executor functions for handling AST nodes.
+Defines the executor functions for handling AST nodes.

 Author